This is the website of Men’s Sheds of WA, previously known as the Western Australian Men’s Shed Association.

 are held with politicians and funding bodies to get the maximum benefit for the WA

-MSWA receives financial support from the WA Department of Local Government and Communities and the WA Department of Health.
+MSWA previously received financial support from the WA Department of Health and the WA Department of Local Government and Communities.
+It currently receives funding from the Department of Communities.